 3. Pair your new habit with something else: When trying to incorporate a new behavior, it can be helpful to associate it with an existing habit you already have.
 For example, if you’re trying to make a habit of flossing, put the floss right next to your toothbrush to use before bed.
 Or if you want to add a probiotic to your daily routine, place the bottle right next to your coffee maker or tea pot to remind yourself to take it as you prepare your morning beverage!

 4. Practice mindfulness: Once you become aware of your bad habit triggers, mindfulness can be a great tool for observing when you act on them.
 Practice noticing when you have an urge, without any judgement, and simply pay attention to it.
-For example, noticing your thoughts when you want to skip a workout, or what happens right before you drink a second glass of wine.
+For example, noticing your thoughts when you want to skip a workout, or what happens right before you reach for a piece of candy.
 The more you practice, the more aware you become, and you’ll find yourself considering your impulse before taking action, thus helping you break a habit.